g-dury/revolut-challenge/README.md

 ```
 Modify the `ansible/vars.yml` according to your own settings, you might need to change the email, the project id or the zone.

-Then you need to run:
+Then you need to run (inside `./ansible`):

 ```
-ansible-playbook create-gke-cluster.yml --extra-vars "cluster_name=test"
+ansible-playbook create-gke-cluster.yml --extra-vars "cluster_name=revolut-test"
 ```
 This will provision the GKE cluster, it takes around 10 minutes